austingebauer/go-leetcode/README.md

 tests included with each solution in this repo are not comprehensive.
 They serve as a quick way to drop in a test case, hook up the debugger, and step through the algorithms to build understanding.

+Also note that some of my personal comments are in the solutions.
+I'll be working to clean up anything that is not insightful.

 ## Problems

 There are a variety of popular LeetCode problems solved in this repository.
 However, most of the problems